unitymakesus/rtp/wp-content/plugins/password-protect-page/README.txt

 * Resolve the data conflict between gold and free version

 = 1.1.1 =
-* Add new features that user can set the post's visibility with multiple passwords.
+* Add new features that users can set the post's visibility with multiple passwords.
 * Change cookies lifetime to 1 day.
 * Enhance the css for the metabox.

 = 1.0.0 =
-* Add UI in the pages/posts that allow users to set a password for each user roles.
+* Add UI in the pages/posts that allow users to set a password for each user role.